 Among the various types of sake produced in Saga, those for which taste and quality is guaranteed are called “The SAGA certified sake”.
 These sakes have received the experts’ seal of approval for everything starting with ingredients, brewing method, taste and aroma and are known as national-class Saga-made special sake.

-In 2011, at the biggest international wine show, the International Wine Challenge (IWC), the Saga-made Nabeshima-Daiginjo was awarded the Champion Trophy, the highest award in the Sake category.
+In 2011, at the biggest international wine show, the International Wine Challenge (IWC), awarded the Saga-made Nabeshima-Daiginjo the Champion Trophy, the highest award in the Sake category.